Daily Event for December 19

 Tragedy for the Royal Navy seems to have been a way of life in the two world wars.
 Many are the instances of ships lost with only a few if any survivors.
 In 1941 one such example happened in the freezing waters of the Mediterranean.

-Ships from Force K including the cruisers Neptune, Aurora and Penelope with the destroyers Kandahar, Lance, Lively and Havock, sailed from Malta to intercept an axis convoy bound for Tripoli and Benghazi.
+Ships from Force K including the cruisers HMS Neptune, HMS Aurora and HMS Penelope with the destroyers HMS Kandahar, HMS Lance, HMS Lively and HMS Havock, sailed from Malta to intercept an Axis convoy bound for Tripoli and Benghazi.
 The force made for the convoy at all possible speed through the waters of the Mediterranean.

-At about 01:00, twenty miles from Tripoli the single line of ships lead by the cruiser Neptune ran head first into a minefield.
-The filed had been laid by the Italian's in April or June of 1941 and was unknown to the British.
-Neptune hit the first mine followed a minute later by an explosion on the Aurora.
-Captain O'Connor of the Neptune ordered the ship to full reverse but in doing so hit a second mine, which destroyed her screws and steering.
-Moments later a third mine detonated amidships, abaft of the funnel.
-This put her fires out and the Neptune was dead in the water.
+At about 01:00 on December 19, 1941, twenty miles from Tripoli, the single line of ships lead by the cruiser Neptune ran head first into a minefield.
+The filed had been laid by the Italians in April or June of 1941 and was unknown to the British.
+Neptune hit the first mine followed a minute later by an explosion on Aurora.
+Captain O'Connor of the Neptune ordered the ship to full reverse, but in doing so hit a second mine, which destroyed her screws and steering.
+Moments later a third mine detonated amidships abaft of the funnel.
+This put her fires out and Neptune was dead in the water.

-The Aurora which had been seriously damaged, retired with the destroyers Lance and Havock as escorts leaving the Penelope, Lively and Kandahar to look after the Neptune.
-The captain of the Penelope ordered the Lively to move in closer to the Neptune and to advise him as to what he could do.
+Aurora which had been seriously damaged, retired with the destroyers Lance and Havock as escorts leaving Penelope, Lively and Kandahar to look after Neptune.
+The captain of the Penelope ordered Lively to move in closer to Neptune and to advise him as to what he could do.

-The Kandahar began to move toward the Neptune but was ordered to halt until the Lively could report.
-About two hours had passed when the Penelope began to move toward the Neptune, suddenly there was an explosion on the Kandahar.
-Two miles from the Neptune she had struck a mine which blew her stern off.
-Now two ships were in serious peril.
+The Kandahar began to move toward Neptune, but was ordered to halt until Lively could report.
+About two hours had passed when Penelope began to move toward Neptune, suddenly there was an explosion on Kandahar.
+Two miles from Neptune she had struck a mine which blew her stern off, now two ships and crews were in serious peril.

-All operations ceased, Penelope and Lively could do nothing.
-Almost an hour passed before the final explosion.
-At 04:00 the Neptune triggered a fourth mine, rolled over and sank.
-The only account of what happened on the Neptune comes from the only survivor, John Norman Walton.
-He said;
+All operations ceased, Penelope and Lively could do nothing, almost an hour passed before the final explosion.
+At 04:00 Neptune triggered a fourth mine, rolled over and sank.
+The only account of what happened on Neptune comes from the only survivor, Able Seaman John Norman Walton, he said;

 I took the tow rope back to Middleton, who had no lifejacket, and when we got back to the raft it was crowded - about 30 people on and around it.
 We saw the ship capsize and sink, and gave her a cheer as she went down.
 We picked up Captain O'Conor, who was clinging to what looked like an anchor buoy, and he and three other officers finished up on a cork raft attached to ours.
 The sea was thick with oil and most of us had swallowed a lot of it.
 A few died around us that night and at daylight there were 16 of us left.
 The weather was pretty rough, and two officers tried to swim towards the Kandahar, but they never made it."

-The Kandahar was never found by the enemy and her crew were rescued by the HMS Jaguar in the early morning hours of Dec.
+Kandahar was never found by the enemy and her crew were rescued by HMS Jaguar in the early morning hours of Dec.
 20. However the sea was so rough that they had to swim from the Kandahar to the Jaguar.
-Before the Jaguar left the scene with one hundred and seventy four survivors, the hulk of the Kandahar was sunk.
+Before the Jaguar left the scene with one hundred and seventy four survivors, Kandahar was scuttled.

-No survivors from the Neptune were found by the British but, Walton and fifteen others were drifting in the cold water.
+No survivors from Neptune were found by the British, but Walton and fifteen others were drifting in the cold water.
 By Dec.
 24 there were only two men still alive on the raft, Walton and Price.
 During the day an aircraft was seen and Walton waved to it.
-An hour later he was a POW when an Italian torpedo boat picked him and Price up.
-After climbing aboard the boat Walton collapsed, he woke up on Christmas day in a hospital in Tripoli and was told that Price had died.
-This made him the only survivor out of a crew of seven hundred and sixty five.
+An hour later he was a PoW when an Italian torpedo boat picked him and Price up.
+After climbing aboard the boat Walton collapsed, he woke up on Christmas Day in a hospital in Tripoli and was told that Price had died.
+This made him the only survivor out of a crew of seven hundred and sixty-five.

-Along with the British crewmen on the Neptune there were one hundred and fifty New Zealanders, seventeen South African' s and two Australian's all of whom perished.
+Along with the British crewmen on Neptune there were one hundred-fifty New Zealanders, seventeen South Africans and two Australians all of whom perished.
 The loss of the New Zealanders made it the single largest loss of life that the New Zealand navy would incur in World War 2.

-John Norman Walton, remained a POW until 1943 returned to the Royal Navy and served on a frigate escorting convoys to Russia and then on a the minesweeper Rowena.
+John Norman Walton, remained a PoW until 1943 when he was released by the Italians, he returned to the Royal Navy and served on a frigate escorting convoys to Russia and then on a the minesweeper HMS Rowena.
 He returned to duty and served for five years in Korea.
 Sadly Mr. Walton died at age 84 on April 20, 2005.

 © 2005 Michael W. Pocock